 - Make recommendations for the sustainable development of resources

-- Recommend operating standards for industrial activities to negate or minimize environmental damage
+- Recommend operating standards for industrial activities to minimize environmental impact

 - Supervise the work of biological technicians and other staff